luketowell/codeSnippets/README.md

 <h2>The Snippets</h2>

-<h3>Day calculator</h3>
+<h3>1.
+Day calculator</h3>

-...This code snippet is simply a converter which will take a date and convert it using the inbuilt getDay()function.
+ 	This code snippet is simply a converter which will take a date and convert it using the inbuilt getDay()function.
 It then contains a Switch case on the Date variable which will assign the actual day to the day variable.

-...